5 reasons to ditch the traditional engagement ring

 • Black diamonds for a bold look that is the antithesis of everything a traditional engagement ring stands for

-• Sustainability-rated lab created diamonds that have the durability and sparkle of mined diamonds, without the ethical implications related to mining
+• Sustainability-rated lab created diamonds that have the durability and sparkle of mined diamonds, without the carbon footprint

-• Moissanite, a lab created gem that is even more sparkly than diamonds
+• Moissanite, a lab created gem that’s even more sparkly than diamonds

-• Tourmaline, spinel, aquamarine or morganite engagement rings for unique colours and a splash of individuality
+• Tourmaline, spinel, aquamarine or morganite for unique colours and a splash of individuality

 Custom hexagon engagement ring